 Fact: Unless you drown them in it, orgone water has absolutely no effect on zombies or vampires.
 As for orgonite itself: while aesthetically pleasing, you'd be better off using it as a paperweight.

 Fact: Because zombies travel slowly between towns and cities and break down quickly without food, most outbreaks are strictly local and last only a week or two at most.
 Furthermore, the virus isn't airborne and takes at least 8 to 14 hours to create a zombie; and ingesting contaminated water rarely results in infection.
-Basically, it would take considerable human effort to cause even a statewide pandemic.
+Mosquitoes pose some airborne danger, but the virus usually dies in their system between meals.
+Considering that transportation of infected rats is the most efficient means of spreading the virus, it would take considerable human effort to cause even a statewide pandemic.

-Chemicals secreted by the parasite slow the growth of necrotizing bacteria.
 Limited circulation still takes place in the walker's cardiovascular system via skeletal muscle contraction, both to supplement the parasitic circulation and to keep too much blood from pooling in the extremities.
-Thanks to these redundancies, walkers can function for years while intact and well-fed—or at least several months as just severed heads, until they shut down from starvation.
+Chemicals secreted by the parasite also slow the growth of any necrotizing bacteria.
+Thanks to these redundancies, walkers can function for years while intact and well-fed—or at least several months as just severed heads—until they shut down from starvation.

 As for why humans die from walker bites: a deadly cocktail of oral bacteria and a neurotoxic venom produced by the parasite.